Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives, nor does it mention exclusions or preconditions.
-The agent is left to infer context from the tool name alone.
+No guidance on when to use this tool versus alternatives, nor any mention of exclusions or prerequisites.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.